 In the Nineteenth Century it became common to attribute ancient pagan origins to nearly any piece of European folklore, and Herne was no exception.
-The easiest linkage was to Cernunnos, who also had great ragg’d horns atop his head, but there’s a lot of debate over whether the figure we know as Cernunnos was worshipped in Britain.
-Even if he was worshipped in Britain, it’s likely that he would have been called something else since Cernunnos is a Latin name.
-There are also phonetic similarities between “Herne” and “Cerne,” which is intriguing, but may or may not mean anything.
+The easiest linkage was to Cernunnos, who also had “great ragg’d horns” atop his head, but there’s a lot of debate over whether the figure we know as Cernunnos was worshipped in Britain.
+Because “herne” and “Cerne” sound the same to our modern ears there have been attempts to link the two gods through their names, but that’s more of a happy coincidence.
+The two words are not related.

 One interesting theory on the origin of the name Herne comes from Pagan writers Janet and Stewart Farrar.
 They’ve theorized that the name Herne comes from the sound of a stag’s call, which they interpret as sounding like “herne.”
 Having never heard a stag’s call I have no idea if this is true or not, but it’s just as likely as anything else.

 If Herne’s origins lie with those of a pagan god, I think that god is probably the Germanic Woden who would have arrived in Great Britain when it was invaded by the Saxons.
 Like Herne, Woden hung himself on a tree, but in the case of the Germanic god it was in a quest for knowledge (that’s how we got the runes) and he too was said to lead a Wild Hunt.
-Hangings and Wild Hunts, as of today, seem to have very little to do with Cernunnous, and a lot to do with Woden.
+Hangings and Wild Hunts, as of today, seem to have very little to do with Cernunnos, and a lot to do with Woden.
 Woden also rode a magical horse, and Herne has appeared mounted many times in Windsor.
-Woden was also sometimes given the title Herian, which sounds similar to Herne, giving further credence to the idea that the two figures are related.
+Woden was also sometimes given the title Herian, which sounds similar to Herne, though that’s probably dead end.

 Herne was first used in Modern Pagan Ritual back in 1957, and was referred to as a sun-god listed alongside Lugh, (King) Arthur, and the Arch-Angel Michael (a strange hodge-podge of deities and entities to say the least).
 He shows up again in Gerald Gardner’s The Meaning of Witchcraft published in 1959 where he is called a “British example par excellence of a surviving tradition of the Old God of the Witches.”
 (I realize that’s the second time I’ve used that quote on this blog, but it’s so freaking cool I can’t help myself.)